-Today, businesses, and corporations are a becoming more and more a mixture of on-premises and cloud applications.
+Today, businesses, and corporations are becoming more and more a mixture of on-premises and cloud applications.
 Users require access to those applications both on-premises and in the cloud.
 This requirement has become a challenging scenario.

 Microsoft’s identity solutions span on-premises and cloud-based capabilities.
 These solutions create a common user identity for authentication and authorization to all resources, regardless of location.
 We call this hybrid identity.